Non-Perturbative Trivializing Flows for Lattice Gauge Theories: Introduction

 Building on these developments, we present a flexible and fully equivariant framework for continuous normalizing flows for lattice gauge theories.
 The goal of continuous flows is to learn the vector field driving the field transformation such that the endpoint of the flow gives a good approximation of the target density, in this case given in terms of the action.
 In contrast to the original Ansatz of Lüscher's, the time dependence of the vector field in our flow is not constrained to be polynomial.
 Moreover, while retaining equivariance, we do not constrain the vector field to be given by the gradient of a scalar potential.
-Most importantly, our framework allows for general neural network architectures parametrizing the vector field, leading to more expressive machine-learning models.
-As a result, depending on the neural network chosen, the vector field can in principle be an arbitrary function of the field configuration.
+Most importantly, our framework allows for general neural network architectures parameterizing the vector field, leading to more expressive machine-learning models.
+As a result, the vector field can in principle be an arbitrary function of the field configuration, limited only by the particular choice of architecture which has to be made in consideration of computational efficiency.

 In particular, our framework includes the flow of Lüscher \cite{luscher2010TrivializingMaps} and its machine learning implementation \cite{bacchio2023LearningTrivializing} as special cases.
 The additional flexibility of our framework gives us the freedom to choose a more or less complex neural network, as appropriate for the given application, balancing the trade-off between expressiveness and computational cost.